Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Venturing beyond symmetric phase

 and,

 we get $S_1[100]=50$ and $S_2[100,1000] \approx 49.49$, i.e. a difference of just one percent.
 The rate of convergence is illustrated in Figure \ref{convrate}, for $n_{\text{max}}=10^4$.

-Finally, a last limitation may come from the fact that we have limited ourselves to the construction of a symmetric solution in the replicas.
-The articulation of this argument is probably more subtle\footnote{In particular, recall that in our construction, replica symmetry is explicitly broken because replicas are connected with different sources.
-Moreover, the origin of the replica symmetry breaking is usually due to the construction of the limit $n\to \infty$.}, because we do not take the limit $n\to 0$.
-However, one might think that this kind of solution can only be stable at high temperatures, or in a regime where quantum effects are important.
-Note that the choice of temperatures is constrained in our continuous model, where we assume $\beta$ to be sufficiently large.
-However, one expects that it is above all the relations between the couplings, more than their values, that are important here.
-Nevertheless, it would be interesting to examine more carefully the high-temperature limit, where the sums will be replaced by integrals.
-About this point, it should be noticed that the corresponding classical issue can be solved with 1-replica symmetry breaking (1RSB) solution \cite{crisanti1992spherical, crisanti2006spherical}.
-See also \cite{cugliandolo2001imaginary} for a discussion about the $p$-spin spherical model.
+Finally, a last limitation may arise from our restriction to a replica-symmetric solution.
+The nuance of this argument is subtle\footnote{In particular, recall that in our construction, replica symmetry is explicitly broken, as replicas are coupled to different sources.
+Moreover, the origin of replica symmetry breaking (RSB) is typically linked to the $n \to \infty$ limit.}, especially since we do not take the $n \to 0$ limit.
+However, one might argue that such a solution is only stable at high temperatures or in regimes where quantum effects are significant.
+Note that the choice of temperature is constrained within our continuous model, where we assume $\beta$ to be sufficiently large.
+Nevertheless, we expect the relations between the couplings, rather than their absolute values, to be the primary drivers of the system's behavior.
+It would certainly be interesting to examine the high-temperature limit more carefully, where summations are replaced by integrals.
+In this context, it should be noted that the corresponding classical problem can be addressed using a 1-step replica symmetry breaking (1RSB) solution \cite{crisanti1992spherical, crisanti2006spherical}.
+See also \cite{cugliandolo2001imaginary} for a discussion of the $p$-spin spherical model.